-The National Radio Astronomy Observatory Archives actively seeks out, collects, organizes, and preserves institutional records, personal papers, multimedia materials, and oral histories of enduring value which document NRAO’s historical development, institutional history, instrument construction, and ongoing activities, including its participation in multi-institutional collaborations.
+The National Radio Astronomy Observatory Archives actively seeks out, collects, organizes, preserves, and provides access to institutional records, personal papers, multimedia materials, and oral histories of enduring value which document NRAO’s historical development, institutional history, instrument construction, and ongoing activities, including its participation in multi-institutional collaborations.
 As the national facility for radio astronomy, the Archives also includes materials on history and development of radio astronomy in the United States, particularly if such materials are in danger of being lost or discarded by other institutions or individuals.

 Materials in the Archives may be searched using the NRAO Archives online catalog or using the finding aids linked below.

 The Archives does not include archived observational data from NRAO telescopes, astronomical images, or equipment and instruments.
 You may search for archived observational data here.
 Astronomical images may be found in either the NRAO Image Gallery (images added through 2012) or the newer NRAO Multimedia Gallery, which includes some - but not all - images from the Image Gallery.
 NRAO numbered internal report series, Green Bank workshop proceedings, NRAO reprint series, etc. are included in the Library collection.
 Other information and links on radio astronomy history may be found here.
 The Web page for the IAU Historic Radio Astronomy Working Group is here.

 The Archives were started in spring of 2003, and are located at the NRAO offices in Charlottesville, VA.